-The Withdrawal from the University for the Semester form is available online.
-The completed form should be submitted to the Director of the Academic Resource Center located in the Academic Center for Excellence, room 126 (229-931-7010) or faxed to 229-931-2277.
-A refund of tuition and fees, in accordance with federal, state, and institutional policies, will be issued within 30 days of receipt of completed withdrawal forms by the Business Office.
+Students wishing to withdraw from all classes for the semester will complete the Withdrawal from GSW Class(es) form which is available online.
+For total withdrawals a refund of tuition and fees, in accordance with federal, state, and institutional policies, will be issued within 30 days of receipt of the completed withdrawal form by the Office of Student Accounts.
 Students who officially withdraw from the University on or before the first day of class are entitled to a refund of 100% of the tuition and fees paid for that period of enrollment.
 (First day of class is defined as "classes begin" date published in the GSW Bulletin.)